What does Jeremy mean?

 Displayed below is the birth name popularity of Jeremy for boys.
 Jeremy was first listed in 1940-1949 and reached its top rank of #24 in the U.S. during 1970-1979, and is currently at #169.
 (2014 Birth Statistics)

 Prominent related forms of Jeremy (#169 the previous year) ranked in the Top 1000 are Jeremiah (#56 the previous year), Zachary (#82), Jerry (#451), Jeromy, Jeremie, Jeramy, Jere and Jeramie.
-These boy names reached the apex of their popularity during 1970-1979 and have become significantly less popular since, with versions like Jerry, Jeromy, Jeremie, Jere and Jeramy falling out of style.
+These boy names reached the apex of their popularity during the years 1970-1979 (usage of 0.5268%) and have become significantly less popular since (usage 0.3602%, down 31.6%), with versions like Jerry, Jeramie, Jere, Jeremie and Jeromy falling out of style.
 Jeremiah (#56), Zachary (#82) and Jeremy (#169) are three of the more fashionable birth names here, with Jeremiah having a resurgence in popularity.
 Displayed below is a comparison of the popularity of Jeremy and corresponding names.
 (2014 Birth Statistics)